pablo-meier/Pablog/frog-sources/About.md

 someone, taking me away from the Bay Area.
 After that I was the second employee Looksee, which made the [fun, but ill-fated Sup app][4].

-Most recently, I was a Series B employee of [Reonomy][5], where I was an engineer for about a year before getting promoted to a Lead, where I've been managing more.
+Most recently, I joined [Reonomy][5] as a Series B employee in 2015, where I was an engineer for about a year before getting promoted to a Lead, where I've been managing more.

 Before software, I was into theatre, having worked mostly as an actor